John William Rayner: World War II

 He returned to active service during World War II, still serving in the Reserves, in which he was granted the war substantive rank of flight lieutenant on 6 August 1940, and received his second mention in despatches from the Air Officer Commanding-in-Chief on 24 September 1941, by which time he had been appointed an acting-squadron leader.

 He relinquished his commission in the RAFO on 15 September 1943, on joining the Royal Air Force Volunteer Reserve with the rank of flight lieutenant.
 He was again appointed an acting-squadron leader, and this was made war substantive on 6 March 1944.
 Two days later, on 8 March, he received his third mention in despatches.

 Rayner relinquished his commission on the grounds of ill-health on 21 December 1944, but was permitted to retain the rank of wing commander.
 Shortly afterwards, in the 1945 New Year Honours, Rayner was made a Member of the Order of the British Empire.

 After the war returned to the law, and by the time of his retirement was also a Justice of the Peace.
+Rayner died on 8 September 1989, his last recorded residence in the town of Windermere.